 Prepare index variables

 The first step to creating a heat risk index is to prepare the input data.
-You'll use three variables for your index: high average summer surface temperature, percent of area without tree cover, and population density.
+You'll use three variables for your index: average summer surface temperature, percent of area without tree cover, and population density.
 Each of these inputs is derived from ArcGIS Living Atlas of the World data, and can be repeated or customized for your own neighborhood or other area of interest.

 Add data for the study area